Nevada DUI arrests, court process and trials

 You have three options when defending a DUI case:

-- Represent yourself (not recommended),
+- Represent yourself in the DUI case (not recommended),

 - Use a public defender (subject to your financial status), or